erjank/teaching/novice.md

     carrying it back into the same column it came from.

 Each of these incorrect answers is a *plausible distractor* with *diagnostic power*.
-"Plausible" means that it looks like it could be right: instructors will often put supposedly-silly answers like "a fish!" on MCQs, but they don't provide any insight and learners actually don't find them funny.
+"Plausible" means that it looks like it could be
+right: instructors will often put supposedly-silly answers like "a fish!" on MCQs, but they don't provide any insight and learners actually don't find them funny.
 "Diagnostic power" means that each of the distractors helps the instructor figure out what to explain to that particular learner next.
+FIXME: add footnote saying that written funny usually just sounds forced (comedy is harder to write than tragedy), and that spontaneous funny while teaching usually works better.
+That said, spontaneous can easily go wrong if you don't think through the implications: what's a joke to your circle of friends may turn out to be a serious political issue to your audience.

 Instructors should use MCQs or some other kind of formative assessment at least every 10-15 minutes in order to make sure that the class is